-In Q1 2023, drilling re-commenced January 17th focused on a number of exploration targets, as prioritized by the late 2022 magnetic inversion studies.
-Three diamond drill holes (ODD23-055, -056 & -057) tested a 760m strike length of the Pyramid target.
+In Q1 2023, drilling re-commenced in January focused on a number of exploration targets, as prioritized by the late 2022 magnetic inversion studies.
+Three diamond drill holes (ODD23-055, -056 & -057) tested a 760 m strike length of the Pyramid target.
 The Pyramid target lies along the eastern projection of the Wenot shear corridor, between 2.5 and 3.5 km east of the Wenot gold deposit.
-At Pyramid, a distinctive high magnetic signature is elongated east-west along 1 km and is similar to the magnetic signature over the Wenot deposit.
+At Pyramid, a distinctive high magnetic signature is elongated eastwest along 1 km and is similar to the magnetic signature over the Wenot deposit.
 The holes at Pyramid confirm the extension of the Wenot shear with widths of at least 114 m.
-The favourable Wenot rock units were intersected, including rhyolite and quartz feldspar porphyry dikes up to 23.2m in width with associated silicification, hematitization and an adjacent proto-mylonite.
-Although hydrothermal alteration and shearing are present, pyrite was minimal and only background gold values were returned in the assays.
+Only background gold values were returned in the assays.

-Three holes were completed at Broccoli Hill (23ODD-054, -060 and -061), testing the large magnetic low anomaly that covers an area of roughly 500m by 500m on the much larger underexplored Broccoli Hill.
+Three holes were completed at Broccoli Hill (23ODD-054, -060 and -061), testing the large magnetic low anomaly that covers an area of roughly 500 m by 500 m on the much larger underexplored Broccoli Hill.
 Hole 23ODD-054 was drilled on the southern side of Broccoli Hill, but challenges during drilling led to termination of the hole prior to the planned depth resulting in an incomplete test of this target.
-This hole intersected mafic volcanics and tuffaceous sediments with only minor quartz veining before intersecting the underlying diabase sill.
-Holes 23ODD-060 and -061 tested a 580 metre north-south fence along the central portion of the targeted magnetic anomaly that appears similar to the magnetic signature of the adjacent Gilt Creek intrusion-hosted gold deposit.
-These holes intersected mostly basaltic volcanics with strong propylitic alteration.
-A number of narrow, gold bearing quartz veinlets were intersected with highlights including 5.63 g/t Au over 1.5m and 7.16 g/t Au over 0.3 m.
-No clear explanation for the magnetic low was observed and given the very large size of Broccoli Hill, and the extent of the geochemical indicators and historical artisanal mining, these three holes did not adequately test the potential of the area.
+A number of narrow, gold bearing quartz veinlets were intersected with highlights including 5.63 g/t Au over 1.5 m and 7.16 g/t Au over 0.3 m.